Criminal Background Checks

 - The hiring department makes a contingent hiring offer when the final candidate is identified.

-- The hiring department and the final candidate complete a Background Check Request Form (PER-59), submitting a copy of the form to the Human Resources to conduct the criminal background check.
+- The hiring department and the final candidate complete a Background Check Request Form (PER-59), submitting a copy of the form to the Human Capital Services to conduct the criminal background check.
 The original document shall be retained by the candidate and no copies shall be retained by the hiring department.

-- Human Resources (HR) conducts a felony, misdemeanor and registered sexual offender background check.
+- Human Capital Services (HCS) conducts a felony, misdemeanor and registered sexual offender background check.